syn-chromatic/thread-manager-rs/README.md

 ## `⌽` Thread Manager
-Thread Manager is a Rust library that provides a simple and efficient way to manage a pool of threads for executing jobs in parallel.
+Thread Manager is a streamlined Rust library for efficient thread pooling and parallel job execution, designed for simplicity, flexibility, and performance.

-It is designed to abstract away the complexities of thread management and provides a convenient interface for parallelizing workloads.
+It is designed to abstract away the complexities of thread management and provides a convenient interface for parallelizing workloads and retrieving results.

 #### Add to `Cargo.toml`
 ```
-thread-manager = "*"
+thread-manager = "1.0"
 ```